xambuddy/encore-tix/README.md

 ### 3. Update the appsettings.json File

-Locate the appsettings.json file (found under EncoreTex.API).
+Locate the appsettings.json file (found under EncoreTex).
 Open the file and update the "ApiKey" under "TicketmasterConfig" with your API key

 ### 4. Run the Application